-Matt’s therapeutic practice experience includes significant work within the NHS and third sector organisations, using psychological therapy to help adults experiencing anxiety and depression related difficulties, people adjusting to living with long-term health conditions, and adult survivors of childhood sexual abuse.
+Matt qualified as a counsellor in 2007 with a distinction from the University of Nottingham.
+In 2011 Matt completed a further professional training in Cognitive Behavioural Psychotherapy at the University of Derby.
+Matt’s clinical experience includes significant work within the NHS and third sector organisations, using psychological therapy to help adults experiencing anxiety and depression related difficulties, people adjusting to living with long-term health conditions, and adult survivors of childhood sexual abuse.

-Matt’s research interests include clinical decision making in the context of perceived suicide risk in primary-care, cultural/interpersonal determinants of mental health status, socially constructed elements of living with a long-term health condition, and practitioner-client views of psychotherapy outcome.
+Matt’s research interests include clinical decision making in the context of perceived suicide risk in primary-care, critical suicide studies, cultural/interpersonal determinants of mental health status, socially constructed elements of living with a long-term health condition, and practitioner-client views of psychotherapy outcome.